Best Interests of a Child

 Evidence that the court will consider includes the desires of the child, if the child is at least twelve years old, the physical and emotional needs of the child presently and in the future, and whether anyone in either parent’s household presents a threat of emotional or physical harm to the child.
 The court may also consider either party’s ability to parent the child and their respective plans for raising the child, and if there are any resources to aid either parent in promoting the child’s best interests.
 Additionally, the court will weigh which parent historically cared for the child and whether either parent will promote a stable and positive relationship between the child and the other parent.
 Finally, the court will assess the child’s need for stability, the proximity of the parents' homes to one another, and any other factor it deems relevant.
 A court’s determination will generally not be overturned unless either party can demonstrate that the evidence of record makes it clear that the judge’s decision was inappropriate.Speak with an Experienced Lawyer

 While parents generally want what is best for their children, parties involved in a custody dispute are often unable to agree regarding what arrangement will most benefit their children and must seek legal intervention to establish an appropriate plan.
 If you are involved in a disagreement over the custody of your child, it is prudent to speak to a lawyer regarding your rights.
 The experienced attorneys of McClure Law Group can advise you of your options and can gather any evidence that will help you seek your desired outcome.
-We have a primary office in Dallas, and we are also available to meet by appointment at our Collin County office in Plano.
 We regularly represent parties in custody disputes in Dallas, Richardson, Rockwall, Fort Worth, Irving, Garland, McKinney, and Frisco.
 We also assist people in family law disputes in cities throughout Grayson, Rockwall, Dallas, Denton, Collin, and Tarrant Counties.
 We can be reached via our form online or at 214.692.8200 to set up a meeting.